 Skip to main content

-New York · OCT
+New York · ODC

 Odor Control Certification in New York

 Get certified in Odor Control and deodorization online and self-paced with NISCR, earning a same-day certificate for New York technicians.
 Odor control is an essential finishing skill across New York's restoration industry, from smoke-damaged city apartments to musty flooded basements.
-This keyword-rich credential shows you can neutralize odors at the source, not just mask them.
+This credential shows you can neutralize odors at the source, not just mask them.

 100% online & self-paced — your certificate the same day, anywhere in New York.